amber-jain-group-iitb/Exact-QD-Python/README.md

 where eig_fn(x,i) and eig_en(i) are the ith eigenfunctions of the total Hamiltonian: H.eig_fn(x,i) = eig_en(i).eig_fn(x,i), and c(i) are the quantum coefficients at t=0: c(i)=<eig_fn(i)|psi(t=0)>

 eig_fn and eig_en computed by constructing the Hamiltonian in a DVR basis and thereafter diagonalizing the Hamiltonian matrix using inbuilt Python libraries.
 This code is specifically written for only a 2 level problem coupled to 1 coordinate x.
+This approach will be limited to a handful of coordinates x.

 Running the codes:
   - Download both evolve_QD.py and user_input.py in the same location.